So you’ve decided to buy a treadmill?

 - Will these parameters change with time?

-Answering these question will determine what kind of treadmill you would buy.
+Answering these questions will determine what kind of treadmill you would buy.

 The treadmill Motor – The Heart of the treadmill